CambridgeEngineering/PartIB-Computing-Device-Programming/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CUED-PartIB-Device-Programming's documentation!
+This page contains the online material for the Computing activity on Device Programming, for the Second year Engineering students at the University of Cambridge.

-The tutorial section is now ready.
+The **tutorial** section is now ready.

 Two activities will follow:

-- Activity 1, on memory and interrupts, will be published mid Dec.
+**Activity 1**: on memory and interrupts, will be published mid Dec.

-- Activity 2, on sensors, will be published mid January.
+**Activity 2**: on sensors, will be published mid January.

+|
+|

 .. toctree::